Climate School Postdoctoral Research Program at Columbia University in New York, USA

 • Study Level: Postdoctoral

 The program offers innovative postdoctoral scholars the opportunity to establish a foundation in one of the Climate School’s core disciplines (sustainability, the environment, social justice, and the geosciences), while also acquiring the breadth of cross-disciplinary expertise required to address critical issues related to sustainable development.
-Carbon neutral economy, future climate adaptation, earth fundamentals, resilient ecosystems, climate and social systems, and climate justice and equity are some of the specific areas of research.
+Carbon-neutral economy, future climate adaptation, earth fundamentals, resilient ecosystems, climate and social systems, and climate justice and equity are some of the specific areas of research.

 Research Areas: